duckdb/duckdb-web/docs/guides/python/jupyter.md

 # DuckDB in Jupyter Notebooks
 DuckDB's Python client can be used directly in Jupyter notebooks with no additional configration if desired.
 However, additional libraries can be used to simplify SQL query development.
 This guide will describe how to utilize those additional libraries.
 See other guides in the Python section for how to use DuckDB and Python together.

 As a small note, for maximum performance converting large output datasets to Pandas Dataframes, using DuckDB directly may be desirable.
 However, the difference is typically quite small.

+This example workflow is also available as a [Google Collab notebook](https://colab.research.google.com/drive/1eOA2FYHqEfZWLYssbUxdIpSL3PFxWVjk?usp=sharing).

 ## Library Installation
 Four additional libraries improve the DuckDB experience in Jupyter notebooks.